G-Core/cdn-stats-datasource-plugin/README.md

-# Grafana Data Source Plugin for Gcore CDN metrics
+# Grafana Data Source Plugin for EdgeCenter CDN metrics

 [![Build](https://github.com/Edge-Center/cdn-stats-datasource-plugin/actions/workflows/ci.yml/badge.svg)](https://github.com/Edge-Center/cdn-stats-datasource-plugin/actions/workflows/ci.yml)

 This is a Grafana datasource plugin for EdgeCenter statistics.

-## What is Gcore Grafana Data Source Plugin?
+## What is EdgeCenter Grafana Data Source Plugin?

 Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
 There’s a good chance you can already visualize metrics from the systems you have set up.

-In our case this datasource plugin is backed by Gcore CDN statistics API.
+In our case this datasource plugin is backed by EdgeCenter CDN statistics API.

 ## Key Features